MajesticFzar/CallumTaylorWilliams/README.md

 # 👋 Hi, I'm Callum Taylor Williams

-I'm a Digital Marketing Executive transitioning into military service with the Royal Navy.
+I'm a Digital Marketing Executive.
 I’m passionate about open-source intelligence (OSINT), signal interception, and digital privacy — always curious about how systems work and how data flows.

 ## 🚀 What I'm Interested In